-Note: Readings with an asterisk in front of the title are posted on Canvas.
+Note: Readings with an asterisk in front of the author's name are posted on Canvas.
 Please print them out or bring in your laptop/tablet to access them during class discussions.

-T, 8/22: Introductions, review syllabus;
+T, 1/9 - Introductions, review syllabus;

 Discuss: Washington Irving, "Rip Van Winkle" (1819) [Norton, Vol. 1 p.
 469]; Strategies for reading literature and writing about literature